nardew/creten/README.md

 In order to be able to use `creten`, you need have following components installed on your system:
 - `git`
-- `Python 2.x` or `Python 3.x` (`creten` was intensively tested with Python 2.7 and Python 3.6)
+- `Python 2.x` or `Python 3.x` (`creten` was intensively tested with `Python 2.7` and `Python 3.6`)
 - a database engine (see *Features* section for supported engines)

 ##### 1. Clone `creten` to your local filesystem

-Choose destination folder where `creten` will be downloaded and run
+Choose a destination folder where `creten` will be downloaded and execute

 `$ git clone git@github.com:nardew/creten.git`

 ##### 2. Create and enter a Python virtual environment [optional]

-Since `creten` uses several external packages, it is recommended to use it in a Python's virtual environment in order to ease dependency download and resolution.
+Since `creten` uses several external packages, it is recommended to run it in a Python's virtual environment in order to simplify dependency download and resolution.
 Nevertheless, this step is not mandatory if you are experienced with installation and management of external dependencies.

 To create an empty virtual environment, use following commands.
-Note that there is a plenty of documentation on the internet explaining virtual environments in detail.
+If you want learn more about Python's virtual environments consult one of the many online sources.
 ```
 $ virtualenv -p <python_version> <virtual_env_dir>, e.g. virtualenv -p python3 creten_env
 $ source creten_env/bin/activate
 (creten_env) $
 ```
-If all went well, you should see name of the virtual environment prepended to your command line.
+If all went well, you should see the name of the virtual environment prepended to your command line.

 ##### 3. Install dependencies
-`creten` contains file `creten/requirements.txt` which lists all mandatory dependencies.
+All external dependencies are provided in `creten/requirements.txt` file.
 To download and install them, run:

 `(creten_env) $ pip install -r requirements.txt`

-**Note:** The above will download all dependencies but the database engine interface.
-Database interface is not included in the file with requirements since different developers will use a different interface of their own choice and it is not practical to install all interfaces by default.
-Please install it manually (e.g. `pip install pymysql` for MySQL)
+**Note:** The above will download all dependencies but the database interface.
+Each developer will use the database engine of her/his own choice and it is not desirable to have all of them installed by default.
+Please install yours manually (e.g. `pip install pymysql` for MySQL).

-##### 4. Create database layout
+##### 4. Create a database layout

-Based on the database engine of your choice, manually apply one of the DDLs contained in `env_setup` folder:
+Based on the database engine of your choice, apply manually one of the DDLs contained in `env_setup` folder:
 - MySQL/MariaDB: `env_setup/DDL_MySQL.sql`
 - PostgreSQL: `env_setup/DDL_PostgreSQL.sql`
 - SQLite: `env_setup/DDL_SQLite.sql`

-##### 5. Check `creten` help page to verify installation
+##### 5. Check `creten`'s help page to verify installation
 `(creten_env) creten$ python creten.py -h`

 Above command should return description of all command line parameters.

 ##### 6. Setup environment variable for `creten` root directory

-In order to be able to run predefined examples, you need to setup an environment variable which will point to `creten`'s application folder (i.e. the one containing creten.py file, not its parent!).
+In order to be able to run predefined examples, you need to setup an environment variable which will point to `creten`'s application folder (i.e. the one containing `creten.py` file).
 This step can be automated by updating the user's profile script.
 Once the environment variable is defined, source `profile.sh`.

 ```
 (creten_env) $ export CRETEN_APP_ROOT_DIR=<creten application dir>